Anti raw vet visits with your dog(s) can be anything but fun!

 - Dr. Harvey’s Paradigm base mix from Amazon

-Tip: Use my Raw Feeding Miami referral link to get 10% off.
+Remember to use my Raw Feeding Miami referral link to get 10% off your first order.

 Let’s take a look at the topic of raw meaty bones!